-- To whom to submit work - Where to submit work (either in person or electronically) - When to submit work including both the date and time of acceptance - Acceptable forms of submission and any associated paperwork such as coversheets - Requirements to use the University's preferred similarity checking tool - How to apply for an extension or any exceptional circumstances - Any penalties - Any requirements which elements of the module must be passed independently
+- To whom to submit work; - Where to submit work (either in person or electronically); - When to submit work including both the date and time of acceptance; - Acceptable forms of submission and any associated paperwork such as Coversheets; - Requirements to use the University's preferred similarity checking tool; - How to apply for an extension or any exceptional circumstances;

+- Any penalties; - Any requirements which elements of the module must be passed independently.

-These statements should be provided in the e.g the module handbook or on any other platforms that students have access to, for example, Canvas.
+These statements should be provided in the module handbook or on any other platforms that students have access to, for example, Canvas.